mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 very often.

 Physical mail and freight can be even less common on some worlds.
-Many small merchant vessels supplement their income as ‘mail ships’, which simply means having a dedicated cargo area that must be made available for small packages intended for the destination world if any are waiting to go there.
+Many small merchant vessels supplement their income as 'mail ships', which simply means having a dedicated cargo area that must be made available for small packages intended for the destination world if any are waiting to go there.
 If there are none, mail space can be used for any other purpose.
-Many worlds are part of ‘postal unions’ that have a dedicated mail ship (or several) plying between them, which ensures that electronic mail arrives in a timely fashion and physical items reach their destination sooner or later.
+Many worlds are part of 'postal unions' that have a dedicated mail ship (or several) plying between them, which ensures that electronic mail arrives in a timely fashion and physical items reach their destination sooner or later.